Canada designates the Proud Boys as a terrorist entity

 “Since 2018 we have seen an escalation towards violence for this group,” Blair said.

-“In the aftermath of the U.S. presidential election, we have seen signals of escalation towards violence from a number of different groups including the Proud Boys.”

-Blair said four right-wing groups are among 13 additions to the list, which include three groups linked to al-Qaida, four associated with the Islamic State group and one Kashmiri organization.
+Blair said four right-wing groups including a white supremacist group called The Base that espoused using violence to accelerate overthrowing the U.S. government and Neo-Nazi group Atomwaffen Division were also designated as terrorist entities.
+They are a part of 13 additions to the list which also include three groups linked to al-Qaida, four associated with the Islamic State group and one Kashmiri organization.

-“Canada will not tolerate ideological, religious or politically motivated acts of violence,” Blair said.

-In response to the federal suit, which is still pending in Alabama, the law center said McInnes has acknowledged an “overlap” between the Proud Boys and white nationalist groups.

-“Indeed, Proud Boys members have posted social media pictures of themselves with prominent Holocaust deniers, white nationalists, and known neo-Nazis,” law center lawyers wrote in a court filing.

-Nelson Wiseman, a political science professor at the University of Toronto, said Prime Minister Justin Trudeau’s Liberal government is trying to attach their star to the anti-Trump sentiment prevalent in Canada.
+Nelson Wiseman, a political science professor at the University of Toronto, said Trudeau’s Liberal government is trying to attach their star to the anti-Trump sentiment prevalent in Canada.

 “Since the Proud Boys are identified with Trump, they are an easy target.
 Had Trump won the election, I’m confident the Liberals would not have gone after the Proud Boys,” Wiseman said.